FLORIN

 bonfire boys, mentioned Piero di Cosimo.

-FL, Houghton
+FL, Monna

 This is George Eliot's self perception of her aging as well in the